steve-martin-at-esure/DIGITAL_APP_TEMPLATE-DRUPAL/README.md

 - (Development Only) [NPM](https://www.npmjs.org/) and [Grunt](http://gruntjs.com)

 ## Installing
-Please ensure docker is running before running these scripts.
+Please download the GIT repository to a wokring folder and ensure docker is running before running these scripts.

 ```
 For Mac: